 - This policy will be reviewed one year after being introduced and then every three years or in response to significant new legislation by the Management Committee, and amended as appropriate.
-Guidance from national bodies to which we are affiliated will be sought as part of the review process. - The policy will be monitored in partnership with the national bodies to which we are affiliated.
+Guidance from Bowls National Governing Bodies will be sought as part of the review process. - The policy will be monitored in partnership with the Bowls National Governing Bodies and Bowls Development Alliance procedures.